HealthRex/mast/docs/submission_agreement.md

 - All verified and non-disqualified results will be posted publicly to the leaderboard.
 Once submitted and evaluated, model scores are **final**, will be made public, and **cannot be revoked or withdrawn** at the request of the submitting organization.

-- To discourage overfitting and repeated probing of the benchmark, models with multiple submissions will have their **mean-of-k performance** reported rather than best-of-k performance.
-The total number of submission attempts will be displayed publicly alongside the score.
+- To discourage overfitting and repeated probing of the benchmark, the total number of submission attempts will be displayed publicly alongside the score, as well as the date of submission.

 - The MAST team reserves the right to **disqualify any submission** made in bad faith or exhibiting suspicious activity, including but not limited to attempts at benchmark reconstruction, prompt leakage, coordinated probing, or violations of the Terms of Use.